psyGamer/TASRecorder/README.md

 # Contact

-If you have feedback/bug repots/questions, you can ask me on the [Celeste Discord](https://discord.gg/celeste) under `psygamer`
+If you have feedback/bug reports/questions, you can ask me on the [Celeste Discord](https://discord.gg/celeste) under `psygamer`

 # Credits

 - [.kkapture](https://github.com/DemoJameson/kkapture) for being the initial inspiration for this
 - [ldcapture](https://github.com/psyGamer/ldcapture) my port of .kkapture, which this is based on
-- [CelesteTAS](https://github.com/EverestAPI/CelesteTAS-EverestInterop) For providing easy and convenient TASing tools
+- [CelesteTAS](https://github.com/EverestAPI/CelesteTAS-EverestInterop) for providing easy and convenient TASing tools